jaandrle/dotfiles/README.md

 {NEXT <2024-03-20> *tilling* *hud* *html-wallpaper* *virtual-desktop* *klipper* agenda}$

 - mostly OK
-- [ ] desktop exceptionally freeze for less than a second: *investigation → report a bug*
+- [x] FIXED by update: ~desktop exceptionally freeze for less than a second: *investigation → report a bug*~
 - [x] FIXED by update: ~logout/poweroff dialog not showing and not working: *investigation → report a bug* … see below~
 - [ ] Kup is missing in Settings (only restore files option is available): *investigation → report a bug*
 - [x] krunner not launching → created `/usr/share/dbus-1/services/org.kde.krunner.service` (see below)